Preethas/Preethas.github.io/_posts/2017-07-25-Zone js and Angular4.md

 All  these 3 cases are asynchronous and when they happen angular needs to fire the DOM update .

 Zone js does a monkey patching of methods like setTimeout , setInterval and other events like click .

+Angular 4 has its implementation of zone js called ngZone .
+The ngZone emits the onTurnDone event when it completes an asynchronous operation.

 Angular subscribes to the onTurnDone event of the zone and calls the `tick()` method which triggers the change detection.